 Agriculture remains India’s economic cornerstone, contributing more than 17 percent of GDP.
 India can maximize agricultural growth through innovative practices that make farming more profitable for farmers and enhance overall results – this is where agtech comes in; this game-changing technology is revolutionising farming techniques while lifting rural communities and feeding the world.

-One effective approach encourages diversification into higher-value commodities, particularly rainfed areas, while providing access to market opportunities like urban centres and export markets through competitive value chains.
+One effective approach encourages diversification into higher-value commodities, particularly rainfed areas while providing access to market opportunities like urban centers and export markets through competitive value chains.
 This can help farmers generate additional sources of income while increasing overall food security and decreasing poverty levels among India’s 170 million rural citizens who still reside below the poverty line.

 One solution to increase farmer incomes would be expanding and promoting agro-processing, which can add $95 billion thanks to lower input costs, improved price realization, reduced volatility and alternative income streams.
 To enable this goal, government reform should include reforming agricultural marketing by eliminating restrictions on commodity sales and stocking limits so agro-processors and large buyers may purchase directly from farms, creating competition and building backward linkages – something some states have already done successfully; more states should follow suit.